-To apply for one of the Occupational Associate Degree or Certificate programs at Laurus College, students should contact the college, or have their vocational rehabilitation counselor contact the school if coming through a third-party organization, to reserve an appointment with an admissions representative.
+To apply for one of the Bachelor of Science or Occupational Associate Degree programs at Laurus College, students should contact the college, or have their vocational rehabilitation counselor contact the school if coming through a third-party organization, to reserve an appointment with an admissions representative.
 Students not attending by way of a third-party organization are required to complete a personal interview with one of the school admissions representatives, submit an application, and complete and sign an enrollment agreement.

 For students who are applying by way of a third-party organization, the college will work with the student’s agency counselor to initiate all enrollment processes after the required interview.

 Initial applications may be submitted by prospective students completing his or her junior or senior year of high school; however, applicants will not be permitted to begin classes until submission of the appropriate documentation as referenced.

 The School Chancellor is responsible for determining if an applicant has met all admission requirements.
 Once all the required documents have been received and the admissions criteria met, the enrollment agreement is signed by the Chancellor and a copy of the signed enrollment agreement is sent to the student along with their acceptance letter.
 In the event the prospective student does not meet the admissions criteria, the student will be notified in writing.

 Prospective students must have evidence of a high school diploma, or its equivalent, or verified evidence of having completed a post-secondary education degree; demonstrate the ability to be successful in an online learning environment; and meet the technology requirements for participation in the program.
 A preliminary assessment of the student’s system capabilities and of the student’s ability to succeed in a distance education environment is conducted by way of their participation in an admissions interview using the same technology platform that courses are delivered through.